이 페이지는 한국어와 영어로 제공됩니다. This page is available in English and Korean.

 Temperature온도

 Warm water on your hands.
 A cold glass in your grip.
 Body heat under a blanket.
 Wind on your face.
-A warm shower stream running down your shoulders.
+A warm shower running down your shoulders.
 At what temperature does your body ease up? 따뜻한 물에 손을 넣었을 때. 차가운 컵을 쥐었을 때. 이불 속의 체온. 얼굴에 닿는 바람. 따뜻한 샤워 물줄기가 어깨를 타고 내려올 때. 어떤 온도에서 몸이 긴장을 풀어요?

 Color색깔